-The 204-acre natural area includes eight distinct plant communities:
+The 204-acre natural area includes a variety of habitats

 Due to the variety of habitats, the area supports a great diversity of plants and wildlife.
 Over 180 species of birds have been observed, and springtime produces a prolific display of wildflowers in the woods.